MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 keyfile: privkey.pem
 require_certificate: false
 ```
-> _NOTE: Since we're publishing over the local network, we don't need to worry about the certificates.
-If you're sending this data over the internet externally, you'll be using the secure ports 8883 and will require certs._
+> _NOTE: Since we're only publishing the MQTT internally over the local network, we don't need to worry about certificates.
+However, if you're sending this data over the internet, aka externally, you reaaaaaalllly want to be using certificates over the secure port 8883._

 <br>
 <br>

 ## Configuring up the environment for the Pi hosting the sensor
-Now, let's get the remote Raspberry Pi setup with the required dependencies and check that it's reading the 1-Wire sensor.
+Now, let's get the remote Raspberry Pi set up with some dependencies, then check to see if it's reading the 1-Wire sensor we've plugged in.

 <br>